nichogx/DiscordRoleSync/README.md

 A note on PermissionsEx: I do not recommend using PermissionsEx as it is deprecated and does not support asynchronous permission adding.
 Performance might be worse when using it in large servers.

-## Online and Offline Server Mode
-This plugin is made with primarily online servers in mind.
-It works with offline servers, however it might conflict with "login plugins" that change a user's UUID after they join.
-Usage with these plugins is not supported.

-Please node that in offline mode servers, linking usernames is case-sensitive.

-If you swap between offline and online (or vice-versa), you'll need to delete the database.
-If you are using SQLite, just delete the database.db file.
-If you are using MySQL, execute `DROP TABLE syncbot_discordmcusers;`, replacing `syncbot` with the prefix in your config.yml file if you have changed it.

 ## Permission Nodes

 - `discordrolesync.reload`: Use the /drs reload command